 To make sure that nations are upholding their responsibilities to children under the Convention, the United Nations also created the Committee on the Rights of the Child.
 The Committee is a group of 18 independent experts who review the performance of countries who have signed the Convention every 5 years.

 Did you know?
-Only two countries in the United Nations have not ratified the Convention on the Rights of the Child - South Sudan and the United States of America.
+Only one country in the United Nations has not ratified the Convention on the Rights of the Child - the United States of America.

 What's in the Convention?